legendcodermartino1245/citrix_workspace/README.md

 ### File access

-file access settings: Read and write
+file access settings: No acess rationale cant copy anyways

 ### Connections
 Microphones and webcams
-Connect automatically
+Do not connnect rationale  dont use it in vdi

 Digital cameras and scanners
-Connect automatically
+Do not connnect rationale dont use it in vdi

 Default webcam
 system default

-enable blackground blur
+enable blackground blur unchecked

 Default speaker
 system default